barnjamin/streetsmarts/README.md

 ```

 stream.cpp:
+    When to save file -- X Seconds, X frames, Some gap or inconsistency

-    Kick off mesher in its own thread
+    Kick off mesher in its own thread?

+combine.cpp:
+    Combine Using ICP

+    Generate PoseGraph

+    Generate TSDF of whole scan

+    What is PoseGraph Optimizer?

 pose.cpp:
     Pose::Improve - use some combination of rgbdodom + imu readings instead of overwriting completely

-combine.cpp:
-    PoseGraph Optimization
-        For Combined Mesh?
-Streaming?

 analyze.cpp:
     Load Point Cloud - Combined or Stream